 A fixed-term tenancy will be created for a specified length of time, for example, 12 months.
 However, if the tenants remain in the property after the fixed term has ended, and they do not enter into a new fixed-term agreement with their landlord, then their tenancy will automatically become periodic (see below).

 For fixed-term tenancies, a minimum of two months' notice must be given of the date that the landlord intends to regain possession of the property.
+This date can't be before the end of the term unless there is a break clause allowing this.
 The notice period will commence when the tenant receives the section 21 notice.
 If you are sending the section 21 notice by first class post, you should allow at least three extra days on top of your notice period to account for delivery time.

 b) A periodic tenancy

 A periodic tenancy rolls on a specific period such as month to month or quarter to quarter.
-This arrangement may have been specified at the start of the tenancy or may have naturally arisen by the expiry of a fixed-term tenancy.
-Tenants must receive at least two months' notice of the date that the landlord intends to regain possession of the property.
-However, a landlord must also make sure that that the notice period will end at the same time as the rental period.
+This arrangement may have been specified at the start of the tenancy (this is called a 'contractual periodic tenancy') or may have naturally arisen at the expiry of a fixed-term tenancy (a 'statutory periodic tenancy').
+Tenants must receive at least 2 months' notice of the date that the landlord intends to regain possession of the property.
+However, if the tenancy is a contractual periodic tenancy, a landlord must also make sure that that the notice period will end at the same time as the rental period.
+The notice period for a statutory periodic tenancy doesn't need to end at the same time as the rental period, but must be at least 2 months.

 If it is necessary for a landlord to start possession proceedings, they will be expected to provide a copy of the section 21 notice that they have served.
 Therefore a landlord should keep a copy of the section 21 notice as well as any proof that it has been sent to the tenants.